beuthbot/gateway/README.md

 ## API

-There is just one url you can post a message against:
+There is just one url you can post a message to.
 ```http
 POST http://<YOUR_GATEWAY_URL>:3000/message
 ```